 Be careful when booking your cruise: Many cruise lines and booking agencies will try to pull the deceptive tactic of automatically including trip insurance with your cruise package.
 When booking, be sure to specifically ask that they do not include it.
 If they do add this expense to your booking, insist that you’d like it removed.

 Where to book travel insurance for a cruise: There are many third-party travel insurance companies and we’ve carefully scrutinized all the top ones, comparing the costs and coverage to uncover which ones have the best value.
 For travels that are less than a month in length and coverage specific to cruising, we’ve found the best value for the coverage offered to be with travel insurance provider RoamRight, and hence we personally use and recommend them for cruises.
-Policy cost will differ based upon length of cruise and price paid, but you can expect to pay about $50 per person for a weeklong cruise.
-Just enter your dates and costs to get a quick trip insurance pricing estimate.
+Policy costs will differ based upon length of cruise and price paid, but you can expect to pay about $50 per person for a weeklong cruise.
+Simply enter your dates and costs to get a quick trip insurance pricing estimate.
 (Takes about 1 minute.)
-This small expense is well worth the peace of mind to protect yourself against unexpected travel mishaps that would potentially run you thousands of dollars and hence ruin your vacation.
+This small expense is well worth the peace of mind to protect yourself against unexpected travel mishaps that would potentially ruin your vacation and cost you thousands of dollars.

 Food Cruise Hacks

 With so much deliciousness out on the open sea, it can often be a happy problem to navigate all of those delectable culinary treats.
 So here are a few cruise hacks to help you maximize your intake of all those tasty dishes!

 Can’t decide between the steak and the lobster?
 Get both!
 Your waiter will gladly oblige with your request for two main courses if there are two options that both look enticing.
 This also applies to starters and desserts.
 Hope you’re hungry!

 25) Request a Main Course for Your Appetizer